Skin (video games): Design

+Developers of live service games may design the unlock of certain skins to be time-sensitive.
+Overwatch and League of Legends have had several instances of such skins.
+For example, attendance or purchase of a virtual ticket to a given year's BlizzCon, a convention held by Overwatch developers Blizzard Entertainment, awarded a year-specific skin in the game.
+League of Legends has also had skins locked behind in-person events, along with a skin only awarded upon pre-order of the game, which was later made impossible.
+Fortnite skins are often offered through the item shop, which refreshes daily featuring new items while others are phased out.
+However, many skins are only available through this daily shop – some skins have gone almost 1,400 days before becoming available again.

-Skins can sometimes include historical incarnations of the player character (such as Insomniac Games' Spider-Man, which includes unlockable skins based on Spider-Man's past comic book and film appearances), as well as crossovers with other video games (such as Final Fantasy XIII-2 offering a costume based on Ezio Auditore from the Assassin's Creed franchise, and Super Smash Bros.
+Skins can sometimes take the form of historical incarnations of the player character (such as Insomniac Games' Spider-Man, which includes unlockable skins based on Spider-Man's past comic book and film appearances), as well as crossovers with other video games (such as Final Fantasy XIII-2 offering a costume based on Ezio Auditore from the Assassin's Creed franchise, and Super Smash Bros.
 Ultimate offering costume items based on other video game characters for its customizable Mii Fighter characters).
-Fortnite Battle Royale has similarly featured extensive uses of licensed properties as the basis for skins, also including non-gaming properties such as comic book characters, the National Football League, and musicians.
+Fortnite has similarly featured extensive uses of licensed properties as the basis for skins, also including non-gaming properties such as comic book characters, the National Football League, and musicians.

-Skins are sometimes distributed as part of downloadable content, and as pre-order incentives for newly-released games.
-In the 2010s, skins were increasingly deemed a virtual good as part of monetization strategies, especially within free-to-play games and those otherwise treated as a service.
-Via microtransactions commonly known as "loot boxes", a player can earn a random selection of in-game items, which may include skins and other cosmetic items of varying rarity.
-While often defended as being similar in practice to booster packs for collectible card games, researchers have deemed loot boxes to be "psychologically akin to gambling", and their inclusion in full-priced games have faced criticism from players for being an anti-consumer practice.
-They have largely been supplanted by "battle passes", which are collections of in-game challenges and goals that unlock reward tiers over a short- or long-term period.

-Via the Steam platform, Counter-Strike: Global Offensive and Team Fortress 2 also allow players to trade these items, which has led to communities devoted to bartering them for real-world money, as well as gambling.